 Get to know BYU-Pathway's new communication manager

 BYU-Pathway Worldwide welcomes Krista Tripodi as the new communication manager.
-Krista attended BYU, where she graduated with a degree in communications with an emphasis in public relations in 2002.
-She later returned to the BYU Marriott School, where she completed her master’s degree in public administration in 2014.
+Krista attended BYU, where she graduated with a degree in communications with an emphasis in public relations.
+She later returned to the BYU Marriott School, where she completed her master’s degree in public administration.

 After graduating with her bachelor’s degree, Krista knew she wanted to specialize in promoting education.
 She spent the next six years in Arizona, where she practiced public relations for a career and technical education district (East Valley Institute of Technology), a nonprofit K-12 education foundation (Chandler Education Foundation), and an online community college serving 60,000 students (Rio Salado College).